docQodly/docs/docs/studio/pageLoaders/components/text.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="60%">
         <ul>
-            <li><strong>Format Support</strong>: Depending on the chosen datasource, the Text component may offer format options to ensure the displayed data is presented in the desired manner like date formats.
+            <li><strong>Format Support</strong>: Depending on the chosen qodlysource, the Text component may offer format options to ensure the displayed data is presented in the desired manner like date formats.
 See <a href="componentsBasics#data-formatting">Formats</a> for a description of available formats.</li>
         </ul>
 	</Column.Item>
 	<Column.Item width="35%">